 - Self-isolation involves isolating away from other members of your household (for example, have no physical contact, minimise time in shared spaces and do not share items such as cutlery and linen), whilst you remain in your own home.

-- Managed isolation/quarantine involves staying at a Managed Isolation and Quarantine Facility (MIQF)
+- Managed isolation/quarantine involves staying at a Managed Isolation and Quarantine Facility (MIQF).

 - Your local public health official will determine whether you need to go into self-isolation, managed isolation/quarantine.
 This may be a legal obligation if the Medical Officer of Health issues an Order to you to do so under section 70 of Health Act 1956.
-This may be monitored and can be enforced by a Medical Officer of Health
+This may be monitored and can be enforced by a Medical Officer of Health.

-- If you have been defined as a Close Contact you have had exposure to a confirmed case and will be required to go into self-isolation, managed isolation/quarantine.
+- If you have been defined as a Close Contact you have had exposure to a confirmed case and will be required to go into self-isolation, or managed isolation/quarantine.

 Note for those people who have tested positive for COVID-19